AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

 In order to make type conversions possible on all arguments, we need a non-member function; and in order to have the proper function automatically instantiated, we need to declare the function inside the class.
 The only way to declare a non-member function inside a class is to make it a `friend`.
+(P.S.
+This friend declaration inside class body is not visible to regular name lookup, but can be found via ADL.)

 Functions defined inside a class are implicitly declared `inline`,